 Our Articles of Association provide that the Board of Directors may delegate its powers to committees of the Board of Directors as it deems appropriate, to the extent permitted by the Israeli Companies Law.
-Each committee exercising powers delegated by the Board must include at least one external director.
+All of the external directors must serve on our audit committee and compensation committee (including one external director serving as the chair of the audit committee and compensation committee), and at least one external director must serve on each other committee that may be established by our Board of Directors.

 Audit Committee.
 Under the Israeli Companies Law, publicly traded companies must establish an audit committee.
-The audit committee must consist of at least three members, and must include all of the company's external directors.
+The audit committee must consist of at least three members, and must include all of the company's external directors, including one external director serving as chair of the audit committee.
 A majority of an audit committee must be comprised of "independent directors" (as such term is defined in the Companies Law).
 The chairman of the board of directors, directors employed by, or that provide services on a regular basis to, the company or to a controlling shareholder or a company controlled by a controlling shareholder (or whose main livelihood depends on a controlling shareholder), any controlling shareholder and any relative of a controlling shareholder may not be a member of the audit committee.
-An audit committee may not approve an action or a transaction with an officer or director, a transaction in which an officer or director has a personal interest, a transaction with a controlling shareholder and at least one of the external directors was present at the meeting in which an approval was granted.
+An audit committee may not approve an action or a transaction with an officer or director, a transaction in which an officer or director has a personal interest, a transaction with a controlling shareholder and certain other transactions specified in the Companies Law, unless at the time of approval two external directors are serving as members of the audit committee and at least one of the external directors was present at the meeting in which an approval was granted.